zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/create/create.md

 Now, follow the steps below to register the source and target Autonomous Database instances.

-*For the purposes of this workshop, registering the Source Autonomous Database is purely used for its connection string to help you create the credential in the Oracle GoldenGate Marketplace instance.*
+*For the purposes of this workshop, registering the source Autonomous Database is purely used for its connection string to help you create the credential in the Oracle GoldenGate Marketplace instance.*

 1. Return to the OCI Console.
 In the breadcrumb, click **GoldenGate**, and then **Registered Databases**.